anxuanhan/anxuanhan.github.io/_pages/about.md

     <p>Room 499-222,</p>
     <p>Gainesville, FL 32608</p>

-news: true  # includes a list of news items
+News: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I'm `Anxuan Han`.
 I'm going to study Quantative Genetics and machine learning models in [Animal Omics Sciences lab](https://uf-aiaos.github.io/) in Department of Animal Sciences at the [University of Florida](https://www.ufl.edu/).

+**Educational Background**
+Bachelor of Veterinary Medicine at Huazhong Agricultural University 2016-2021 Master of Biology at Wuhan University 2021-2024